 You surely will have noticed that I now have a plug with 8 instead of 6 ports, and we all know, more is always better!
-Jokes aside, I was just way to lazy to cut off 2 unnecessary ports – you can do that, but it won’t hurt to leave them as is – they won’t collide with anything else.
+Jokes aside, I was just way too lazy to cut off 2 unnecessary ports – you can do that, but it won’t hurt to leave them as is – they won’t collide with any modules on the board.

 Next, I combined 12V and GND cables of both fans simply by cutting off the contacts on one fan and soldering the castrated cables to the contacts of the other.
 Do not cut off the PWM and TACH contacts!

 All thats left to do is to plug in all the contacts in their respective order.
 Do not mess this up as this can possibly cause some damage to the fans and/or the mainboard.

 This is the finished product:

 Well, all that’s left to do now is to replace all original fans with the new ones.
 Mounting the new CPU coolers was pretty easy, all you have to do is follow the instructions on Arctic’s website.

 I will not demonstrate how to do that, since at this point I will just assume that you possess basic computer building knowledge.

 Having swapped out almost everything cooling-related in this case, we still have to do one last thing.
 In order for this all to work, we need proper airflow directed through the case.
 When the design of the workstation was conceived, we all still had one or more optical drives in our computers, preventing an efficient, direct front air intake.
 Nowadays, we don’t.
 So why don’t we use the unused space for a solution to the air flow problem?

 My solution is as follows: Using FreeCAD, I constructed a 120mm fan mount (*.stl at the end of the article) that clips right into the pins that are supposed to hold 5.25″ drives in place: